sandeepgitam/HybridMSSN-Model/README.md

 * Run the individual code cells and observe the output.
 * Classification report containing Test loss, Test accuracy, Kappa accuracy, Overall accuracy, Training time and Testing time will be saved in text file.
 We have named this file as 'classification_report.txt' in our code.
 You can give your own name.

+# Acknowledgement
+* Part of this code is from a implementation of Classification of HSI using CNN by Konstantinos Fokeas[https://github.com/KonstantinosF/Classification-of-Hyperspectral-Image]